High-quality, free Gutenberg themes for WordPress

 Envy even has its own support forums on the Precise Themes website where the developers answer user questions readily.

-It’s super clean and minimalist in its design so that there is plenty of room for your visual and textual content with no unnecessary distractions.
+It’s super clean and minimalist in its design so there is plenty of room for your visual and textual content with no unnecessary distractions.

 Envy Blog is a bit similar to Fukusawa but has even fewer elements and lacks a sidebar on the homepage for even more focus.
 Once you click through you see a classic blog layout on the actual posts, however, with a sidebar on the right.